michalpiszczek/nonstdlib/README.md

     - The thread-safety is kind of weighty
     - Everything's probably slower than it could be

-Also, it'd be cool to add:
+It would be cool to add:

     - skiplist
     - bloomfilter